 The beach Sarakiniko of Gavdos is located just 1.5km north of the port of Gavdos, Karave.
-You can get there either by bus from Karave, or by walking 30 minutes from there.
+Most people prefer to reach the place by bus from Karave, but you can also walk about 30 minutes from there.
 It is named after the Saracen pirates who once used the island as a base of attacks.
-Sarakiniko, like all beaches in Gavdos is one of the best beaches in Greece that any description can not fit the beauty.
-It is located on a large cove bay looking north.
+Sarakiniko, like many beaches in Gavdos is one of the best beaches in Greece that any description can not fit the beauty.
+It is located on a large cove bay looking northwards.

-It is a dreamy blond beach with crystal clear shallow waters, hidden in a wild landscape of dunes and junipers.
+It is a dreamy blond sandy beach with crystal clear shallow water, hidden in a wild landscape of dunes and junipers.
 The beach provides some very basic amenities and there are some rooms, rental cars, taverns, a mini market and is loved by hundreds of campers.